datamapio/story/cheatsheet/r_cheatsheet.md

 - MAPS: No need to touch, you reference them by their GeoID, named id in the GeoJSON/TopoJSON.
 - DATA:
   - The REF file contains the GeoID, names, codes etc.
-  - THE EXT file contains your external data.
+  - The EXT file contains your external data.
 You clean, wrangle, (bin) your data so that it can be matched and merged with the REF file.
-  - THE DATA file.
-After the merge of the REF and the EXT and the selection of columns, we have the DATA.
+  - The result = the DATA.
+After the merge of the REF and the EXT and the selection of desired columns, we have the DATA.
   - other reference files like e.g. CANDIDATE_REF usually start with what they reference, e.g. CANDIDATE.
 - VIZ: Once you have the data and the map, you can start with the proper data visualization in D3 or import the map and data into Mapbox, CartoDB etc.